IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 Over the **last 2 weeks**, how often have you been bothered by the following problems?

 Response scale:
-0 - Not at all;
+= 0 - Not at all
-1 - Several days;
+- 1 - Several days
-2 - More than half the days;
+- 2 - More than half the days
-3 - Nearly every day
+- 3 - Nearly every day

 | Item Code | Question Item |
 |-----------|---------------|